Azure/blackbelt-aks-hackfest/linux-container-workshop/hol_content/2_dockerize_apps.md

     ```
     docker run -d --name api -p 3000:3000 rating-api

-    # validate the container is running
-    docker ps -a
     ```

 2. Validate by running `docker ps -a`

 3. Test api app by browsing to http://localhost:3000